Our Church, Our Place, Our Community

 Update on Building Project

-We are so very keen to make a start on this exciting project.
-It is a project which will be of great benefit to our Anglican community, but just as importantly, is much needed by the wider Flat Bush community.
+This project will be of great benefit to our Anglican community, but just as importantly, is much-needed by the wider Flat Bush community.
 The facilities will enable us to host a wide range of programmes which will be of significant benefit to the growing and diverse local community.
 It is an opportunity for our church to reach out to our community and hopefully make a difference.

 God bless you.